rdsea/iCOMOTSensors/MLUnits/BTSPrediction/README.md

 * DNN Single Regression
 * Multi Var LR
 * Single Var RL
+* LSTM single series

 The ML unit relies on ML models trained with the data mentioned above.
 >TODO: a short info to indicate where is the code for training

+### LSTM single series
+This model is
+* applied to a single station for a single parameter (e.g., Room Temperature)

 Further trained information can be found in [this paper](https://research.aalto.fi/files/56621517/main.pdf).